Menu

 “100% secure payment via CMI and HTTPS protocol”

-“Your data is protected and encrypted”
+“Your banking data is encrypted and fully protected”

 Conclusion: accepting online payments in Morocco has never been easier

-In 2025, Morocco is experiencing a real acceleration in e-commerce.
+In 2026, Morocco is experiencing a real acceleration in e-commerce.
 Consumers are ready, the technology is mature, and local solutions like CMI or CIH Pay now allow any business, small or large, to collect payments online safely and efficiently.

 Whether you’re a retailer, service provider, or content creator, setting up a reliable online payment system is a must-have step to grow your digital business.